devmtl2024/site/CONTRIBUTING.md

-# Contributing to DjangoCon US 2021
+# Contributing to /dev/mtl 2024

 :thumbsup: :tada: Thank you so much for taking the time to contribute! :tada: :thumbsup:

-The following is a set of guidelines for contributing to DjangoCon US 2021.
+The following is a set of guidelines for contributing to /dev/mtl 2024.

 ## How Can I Help?